Confirmation year process

-Along with a timeline, you and your supervisor(s) should set out provisional goals to help you proceed with your research with a sense of purpose and direction.
+Along with a timeline, you and your supervisor(s) should set out confirmation milestones to help you proceed with your research with a sense of purpose and direction.
 We also recommend you set up regular monthly meetings with your supervisor to discuss your progress.

-The following provisional goals are compulsory for all Early Phase PhD students:
+The following confirmation milestones are compulsory for all Early Phase PhD candidates: